-Normally Ancestry Library is available only in the library and no library card is needed, but for a limited time, while many library buildings must be closed to the public, Ancestry Library is available remotely, just by clicking on the link.
-No library card is needed.
-Databases are worldwide and cover censuses, vital records, immigration records, family histories, court and legal documents, military records from the colonial to the Vietnam era; directories, photos, maps, and more.
+Ancestry Library Edition provides in-depth genealogical research tools.
+Their databases are worldwide and cover censuses, vital records, immigration records, family histories, court and legal documents, military records from the colonial to the Vietnam era; directories, photos, maps, and more.
+Ancestry Library Edition can only be accessed from within the library building.
 Search results can be sent to your home email.

 Doing research takes time.
 Choosing the wrong product wastes money.
 Provide trusted information for making the smart choice.
 Enable thorough product comparisons with Consumer Reports’s comprehensive archive of expert, unbiased product reviews.
 Please click the link then click “consumerreports.org” to access the site.